 I previously studied Tourism Management and then later moved abroad – first to the USA where I continued working in antique restoration and later to London, where I worked as a stylist, personal shopper, window dresser and visual merchandiser.
-Once I was back in Denmark, I began studying fashion design and business after which I came back to London to start my own label.
+Once I was back in Denmark, I began studying fashion design and business after which I came back to London to start my own label, Wolinska London.
 While developing my label, I collaborated with various artists and designed costumes for independent opera performances and theatrical plays, but eventually tweaked my business to make it more commercially inclined.

 I also joined some start up accelerators and enterprises to be able to gain more business knowledge, which allowed me to network and connect with other creatives from the industry.

 What about your brand?
 What inspired you to start a fashion label of your own?